Offences Under the Residential Tenancies Act, 2006

 - It is an offence for a landlord to fail to obey all or any part of a Provincial Work Order issued by the Rental Housing Enforcement Unit.

 - It is an offence for a landlord to fail to obey an Order of the Board to do repairs or work to a rental unit.

 - It is an offence to stop an inspector or investigator from entering a building in order to carry out their duties under the Act.

-- It is an offence for anyone to give a document containing false or misleading information to the Board or to an investigator or inspector with the Ministry of Municipal Affairs and Housing.
+- It is an offence for anyone to give a document containing false or misleading information to the Board or to an investigator or inspector with the Ministry of Housing.